| Creates replicas of creatures native to the caster's current location, weaving them from shadows and threads of Abyssal matter.

 You can sustain at most four creatures summoned by this spell.

 Shadow Creatures is a Summonings spell with context-sensitive results.
-Regardless of spell power, casting it will generate one monster or one group of monsters appropriate for the current level.
+Regardless of spell power, casting it will generate one monster or group of monsters appropriate for the current level.
 The duration of the summoned creatures is inversely dependent on their hit dice, so weaker creatures will last longer.
 Monsters normally generated with equipment are given summoned versions of their weapons and armour which disappear with them.
-Despite the flavor text, any equipment of summoned monsters will dissipate into smoke on their death (or sooner for thrown missiles).
 This spell will not summon creatures opposed by your god.

 The monster version of this spell summons 1d(1 + hit dice/5) monsters or groups.